josephdadams/CroniclePlugins/README.md

 * `ip`: Text Field: IP Address of the Ross switcher
 * `port`: Text Field: Port of the switcher (default of 7788)
 * `command`: RossTalk command to send (send multiple commands in the same string by separating them with semicolons `;`) For a list of RossTalk commands: http://help.rossvideo.com/carbonite-device/Topics/Protocol/RossTalk/CNT/RT-CNT-Comm.html

+## symetrix_dsp.py
+Allows you to update dB values for controller inputs on your Symetrix DSP over TCP.
+Requires the following parameters:
+* `ip`: Text Field: IP address of the device running Bitfocus Companion
+* `port`: Hidden Field: TCP port (default should be "48631")
+* `controller`: Text Field: Controller Number / Input to adjust.
+Might need to be 0-based depending on your configuration.
+* `db`: Text Field: dB value to adjust to.
+The plugin uses this formula to calculate the Controller Position: Volume dB = -72 + 84*(CONTROLLER POSITION/65535)

 ## timekeeper.py
 Allows commands to be sent to a [TimeKeeper](http://github.com/josephdadams/timekeeper) server to set up timers automatically.